duhow/xiaoai-patch/README.md

 sudo make clean all FILE=image-mtd4 MODEL=lx06
 ```

+> [!TIP]
-**NOTE:** Ensure the image format is correct, by comparing the original and new images.
+> Ensure the image format is correct, by comparing the original and new images.
 Use `file` or other commands to check info.

 After you have the new image ready, send it to the speaker, and **flash the not-in-use** `rootfs` partition, boot it and test.